Changissnz/nu_merchant_principal/README.md

 continue to argue for their own interpretations of matter
 $M$.
 Their arguments are combinative/permutative reformattings of $M$, unique to one another.
-Each of them formulated their interpretations according to their own processes of standards and chosen calculations.
+Each of them formulated their interpretation according to their own processes of standards and chosen calculations.
 Participant
 $p_1$ claims that $b$ and $5$ cannot be grouped with $0$, so $p_2$'s argument is baseless by $p_1$'s judgment.